portlandcodeschool/ruby-on-rails-2013Q3/week01/week01_plan.md

 * [Learn to Program](http://pragprog.com/book/ltp2/learn-to-program) - Recommended for people who have never coded in any language before.
 You should also check out other titles in the Pragmatic Programmers [Ruby and Rails Series](http://pragprog.com/categories/ruby_and_rails)
 * [Eloquent Ruby](http://my.safaribooksonline.com/book/web-development/ruby/9780321700308) - a good introduction to idiomatic Ruby

 You'll notice that this last link is to Safari Books Online.
 I've been a subscriber for over ten years.
 In the good times, enlightened employers paid for the subscription.
 As a freelancer, I pay for it myself and consider it an excellent investment.
-The best thing about this service is that you can search for a particular topic and, within a few minutes, read about it in several different textbooks and watch some expert on video.
+The best thing about this service is that you can search for a particular topic and, within a few minutes, read about it in several different textbooks and watch a bunch of experts on video.
 You should definitely consider it once you have some cash flow.